babadro/burn/burn-book/src/basic-workflow/model.md

 Tensor<B, 3, Bool> // Bool tensor
 ```

-Note that the specific element type, such as `f16`, `f32` and the likes, will be defined later with
+Note that the specific element type, such as `f16`, `f32` and the likes are defined later within
 the backend.